pavel-popov/til/git/pushing-to-multiple-remotes.md

-# Pushing to multiple remotes with one commend
+# Pushing to multiple remotes with one command

 There's a question on StackOverflow - [Able to push to all git remotes with the one command?][ques].